douglasstarnes/mempy-flask-heroku/README.md

 Click on it and then on _Settings_ tab.

-In Settings you'll see a section _Config Variables_.
-Click on the link to show the config variables and then on the _Edit_ button on the right.
+In Settings you'll see a section named _Config Variables_.
+Click on that link to show the config variables and then on the _Edit_ button on the right.
 Create a new variable with the _KEY_ set to `MONGOLAB_URI` and the _VALUE_ set to the URI from MongoLab.
 You'll need to substitute the username and password with those you created for the new database.
 Then click the _Save_ button.

 That's got MongoDB set up on MongoLab and Heroku.
-But this is our production database that is live on the web.
-We want to be able to have a test database that we can experiement with.
-Fortunately, Cloud9 has thought of this for us and has preinstalled MongoDB on our instance.
+But MongoLab is our production database that is live on the web.
+We want to be able to have a test database that we can experiement with during development.
+Fortunately, Cloud9 has thought ahead for us and has preinstalled MongoDB on our instance.
 Let's get that set up next.

 ######MongoDB on Cloud9
-The best way to set up MongoDB on Cloud9 is to refer to this page in the Cloud9 documentation: [https://docs.c9.io/v1.0/docs/setting-up-mongodb](https://docs.c9.io/v1.0/docs/setting-up-mongodb)
+The best way to set up MongoDB on Cloud9 is the steps on this page in the Cloud9 documentation which I've reproduced below: [https://docs.c9.io/v1.0/docs/setting-up-mongodb](https://docs.c9.io/v1.0/docs/setting-up-mongodb)

 In the root of your workspace (`~/workspace`), create a new directory called 'data' with the following command in the terminal:
 ```